arantespp/arantespp.com/posts/zettelkasten/better-writting.md

 title: Better Writing
 excerpt: Write like you speak, do not try writing with more elegant prose.
 date: 2020-06-09
+rating: 2
+tags:
+  - grammar
+  - writing
 ---

 # Better Writing

-## Tags

-- tag-grammar
-- tag-writing

 ## Notes